-To illustrate a hypothetical sampling strategy for towed instrument systems (such as the Video Plankton Recorder or Moving Vessel Profiler), we zoom in on a subdomain of the basin scale LOBSTER model (Resplandy et al. 2012) containing an active SMS event which is representative of the types of features we are interested in (Figure 12).
+To illustrate a hypothetical sampling strategy, for towed instrument systems (such as the Video Plankton Recorder or Moving Vessel Profiler), we zoom in on a subdomain of the basin scale LOBSTER model (Resplandy et al. 2012) (Resplandy et al. 2012) containing an active SMS event which is representative of the types of features we are interested in (Figure 412).
 Three snapshots at 2-day temporal resolution illustrate the westward propagation and temporal evolution of the feature.
-Although the spatial structure of the feature is assumed to be unknown in this sampling exercise, we assume its characteristics will be discernible with the towed systems' chlorophyll fluorescence, beam attenuation, and dissolved oxygen sensors.
-This facilitates construction of an OSSE in which we extract simulated observations from the model solution in both space and
+Although the spatial structure of the feature is assumed to be unknown in this sampling exercise, we assume its characteristics will be discernible with ourthe towed systems' chlorophyll fluorescence, beam attenuation, and dissolved oxygen sensors.
+This facilitates construction of an Observing System Simulation Experiment (OSSE), in which we extract simulated observations from the model solution in both space and time (Figure 1213, left).

-White line indicates the cruise track shown in Figure 12.
-Colorbar in units of mmol N $m^2 d^{-1}$ . time (Figure 13, left).
 Entering the sampling domain eastbound at 28°N, we encounter the frontal feature oriented NNE-SSW.
 Upon crossing the feature and seeing conditions return to the background state, we turn 90° to the right, putting us on a southward course.
 In this transect we pass through the region of highest export, but we do not encounter the absolute peak.
 We turn 90° to the right, steam 20 km to the west, and then turn 90° to the right again for a northward transect.
 Again we encounter the heart of the feature, but its magnitude is slightly less than we observed to the east.
 As soon as we hit background conditions again, we delimit the feature to the west by making a turn to the left, steaming 20 km to the west, and then returning on a southbound transect.
 Once in background conditions again, we turn eastward and continue until we are 20 km east of the easternmost line and occupy a northbound transect until we hit background conditions again.
-Because the peak we observe on this transect is lower than the previous peak, we turn westward and then southward to occupy a line half way in between the two lines.
-This results in a near-direct hit on the peak of the feature, which then becomes the reference point for subsequent process studies.
-The total cruise track is 1084 km, requiring 58 hours to complete at a speed of 10 knots.